omgovich/react-colorful/README.md

 ## Why react-colorful?

 Today each dependency drags more dependencies and increasing your project’s bundle size uncontrollably.
-But size is very important for everything that intend to work in a browser
+But size is very important for everything that intends to work in a browser.

 **react-colorful** is a simple minimalist-friendly color picker for those who care about their bundle size and client-side performance.
-It's simple, fast and lightweight because:
+It's simple, fast, and lightweight because:

 - has no dependencies;
 - built with hooks and functional components only (no classes and polyfills for them);